tzabbi/tzabbi/README.md

 - 👋 Hi, I’m @tzabbi
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning all about DevOps
-- 💞️ I’m looking to collaborate on Open Source Projekts
+- 💞️ I’m looking to collaborate on open source projects

 <!---
 tzabbi/tzabbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.